Sapiens-OSS/sapiens-modding-wiki/docs/hammerstone/patching.md

 Note: When `endAt` is optional, the end of the edit is the end of the file.

+### Inclusive vs Exclusive replacements
+Inclusive means that the last string at `startAt` and the last string at `endAt` will be included in the replacement.
+Exclusive means the opposite.

 ### string+

 In order to be as powerful as can be, Hammerstone provides many ways to fill in operation parameters.
 A string+ can be the following:

-- `string` Plain old regular string
+- `string` Plain old regular string (or `pattern` in the case of `replace`)
 - `function` Receives the fileContent and name of the parameter and returns the value of the parameter
 - `sub-table` Must contain the name and value of the argument (no use for now)
 - `chunk table` Used to fill the parameter with the content of a chunk